TexasInstruments/ti-pmic-lld/docs/pmic_lld-design.rst

 -  I2C1: Used to accept IO requests to help MCU configure and monitor PMIC components and states as listed below:

 -  Power Sequencer control
 -  State/Output control of Power Rails (including DVFS)
 -  Device Operating State control
 -  RTC

 -  I2C2: Used to accept IO requests to help MCU do watchdog Trigger and Q/A communication with PMIC

+| Design Id: (did_pmic_i2c_speed_readback)
+| Requirement: REQ_TAG(PDK-9129)

+This mode is used to configure I2C1 and I2C2 interface as Standard or HS mode.

+I2C Master before switching the I2C speed to HS/Standard Mode, I2C Master has to configure I2C1/I2C2 speed accordingly then only I2C Master can communicate with PMIC in HS/Standard Mode

 SPI Interface
 ^^^^^^^^^^^^^